 Texas was ranked in the top 10 for most of the year and had the opportunity to be ranked #1 nation but dropped an unexpected game to the Nebraska Cornhuskers

-There´s a lot of hype of the next generation of incoming Canadian Basketball players including Findlay Prep superstar Myck Kabongo, but one thing remains certain, Cory Joseph has proved his worth, showed his versatile skill set and has gotten the scouts attention as a potential NBA Draft pick in only one year with the Longhorns program.
+There´s a lot of buzz regarding the next generation of incoming Canadian Basketball players including Findlay Prep superstar Myck Kabongo, but one thing remains certain, Cory Joseph has proved his worth, showed his versatile skill set and has gotten the scouts attention as a potential NBA Draft pick in only one year with the Longhorns program.

 As it currently stands he´s a late first round pick in 2011.
 One more year of NCAA basketball will recently help refine his game and improve his stock in the 2012 NBA Draft, although, the latter seems to have a heavier guard contigent.

 Regardless of his decision, it´s only a matter of time before his name gets called by commish David Stern.